BirdeeHub/nixCats-nvim/README.md

 and use lspconfig to set up lsps.
 You may optionally choose to set up a plugin only when that particular category is enabled in the current package by checking `nixCats('your.cats.name')` first.

+see [:h nixCats](https://nixcats.org/nixCats_plugin.html) for help with the nixCats lua plugin.

 It is a similar process to migrating to a new neovim plugin manager.
 Because you are.

 Use a template and put the plugin names into the main nix file provided.

-You can import them from nixpkgs or straight from your inputs via a convenience overlay [:h nixCats.flake.inputs](./nix/nixCatsHelp/nixCatsFlake.txt)
+You can import them from nixpkgs or straight from your inputs via a convenience overlay [:h nixCats.flake.inputs](https://nixcats.org/nixCats_format.html)

 Then configure in lua.